-So, to kick off, this post will concentrate on geometry and lines.
+This post will concentrate on leading lines in photography, as well as geometry and lines.

-Compositional balance, the rule of thirds and so on, is about placing elements in a frame.
+Compositional balance, the rule of thirds and so on, is about placing elements (otherwise known as objects) in a frame.

-Those elements are obvious, they are forests, trees, roads, buildings.
-In fact, all the things that we see when we go outside.
+Those objects (or elements) are obvious, they are forests, trees, roads, buildings.
+In fact, all the things that we see when we go outside and line up our shot.
 Obviously!

 But there are other elements that are not objects in the conventional sense, but must be placed in a photo in the same way as objects.

-Those elements are geometry, lines, leading lines, vanishing points, layers.
+Those elements are geometry, lines, leading lines, vanishing points, layers etc etc.

 Geometry and lines